Serah73/Serah73/README.md

 - 🌱 I’m currently learning **TypeScript, React and NodeJs**

-- 👨‍💻 All of my projects are available at "I'm working on it..."

 - 💬 Ask me about anything you want, **we can learn together :D**

 - 📫 How to reach me **joserrh97@gmail.com**